dranicu/oci-automation-hub/chaos-mesh-on-oke/README.md

   allow group <group-name> to manage cluster-family in compartment <compartment-name>
   ```

-- A machine with OCI CLI configured and `kubectl` installed, or OCI Cloud Shell.
+- A machine with OCI CLI configured and `kubectl` installed.
 - SSH public key.
 The ORM stack schema requires this input.
-- GitHub release archive or repository containing this Terraform directory.

 ## Task 1: Deploy Chaos Mesh on OKE using Oracle Resource Manager